nibanks/quic-perf/draft-banks-quic-performance.md

 ## Error Codes

-Error codes on connections are unused in this protocol and are ignored on receipt.
+Application error codes for connections are undefined in this protocol.
+They should be ignored on receipt.
+Transport connection error codes still apply.

 There are several scenarios where error codes may be exchanged on streams.
 These error codes are generally used to debug interopability issues between the